-Rare genetic mutation triples Alzheimer's riskNovember 14th, 2012 in Alzheimer's disease & dementia /
+Rare genetic mutation triples Alzheimer's riskNovember 14, 2012 in Medicine & Health / Alzheimer's disease & dementia

 A gene so powerful it nearly triples the risk of Alzheimer's disease has been discovered by an international team including researchers from Mayo Clinic.
 It is the most potent genetic risk factor for Alzheimer's identified in the past 20 years.
 The findings were reported Wednesday in the online edition of the New England Journal of Medicine.